Canon Rebel vs Panasonic GH4

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Rebel does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic GH4 (unlike the Rebel) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Rebel and the GH4 have been discontinued, but can regularly be found used on eBay.
+Both the Rebel and the GH4 have been discontinued, but can regularly be found used on ebay.
 The Rebel was replaced by the Canon XT, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Panasonic GH4 Manual.
+Further information on the features and operation of the Rebel and GH4 can be found, respectively, in the Canon Rebel Manual (free pdf) or the online Panasonic GH4 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon Rebel and the Panasonic GH4?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.